mathi123/mitasco/README.md

 Development packages:
 - chai: Behaviour driving test assertions
 - gulp: used for build configuration
-- istanbul: library to determine coverage of testing code
 - mocha: unit testing framework to test server code
-- typings: used to get typescript definitions of existing libraries like express and pg.
 - run-sequence: needed to run gulp tasks in sequence
 - del: needed to delete files during build
 - gulp-typescript: needed to run typescript from gulp